causaest/onrbooks/rbooks-online-extras.md

 A nice and short book about best practices for data management with R, reproducible reports, and a bit of Shiny.
 Last updated in 2021.

+13. The Art of Data Science, by Roger D. Peng, Elizabeth Matsui: https://bookdown.org/rdpeng/artofdatascience/

+A short book that outlines the general process of data analysis.
+There is still some activity on GitHub, but not much going on https://github.com/rdpeng/artofdatascience.

+14. An Introduction To R, by Stuart Hertzog: https://r.introbook.stuzog.com/

+Yet another intro to R, very short, last updated in 2018.

 ### Data Visualization and Graphics

 01. Interactive web-based data visualization with R, plotly, and shiny, by Carson Sievert: https://plotly-r.com/